 Conversations about mental health often focus on conditions, symptoms and medication.
-These often don't go well, probably because the people we talk to generally aren't experts in how the mind works.
+These conversations often don't go well, probably because the people you talk to generally aren't experts in how the mind works.

 "A mentally healthy conversation is one that focuses on the situations we encounter in our daily lives.
 Everyone we talk to is an expert in that."

 You may have read the story about Resilient Trevor which helps to illustrate the point that it is much better to focus on situations than conditions, symptoms and medication.

 Mentally healthy conversations happen when you talk to people you live, work, study or socialise with about environments that you find challenging.
 Other people can help you avoid these situations or minimise your experience of them.

 Then you can talk about those situations that are supportive of your wellbeing and help you stay resilient.
 Other people can help you experience those positive environments more.